codurance/site/src/_posts/2019-01-14-active-pattern.md

 Last week I was pointed by someone to Active Patterns in F#.
 And it has been quite an interesting discovery.

 Active Patterns are used on F# to partition data.
-Those partitions then can be used on pattern matching.
+Those partitions then can be used with pattern matching.
 Microsoft's [webpage](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/active-patterns) compares them to discriminated unions.

 How they can be used?
 Well, you could look at the above link, or just follow this post (or, in fact, do both).